-$$F{adj} = 1 - (1 - f)^{1 + a(t-1)},$$
+$$F{\text{adj}} = 1 - (1 - f)^{1 + a(t-1)},$$

-3. APPLICATION OF CONTROL CHARTS AT THE HELLENIC AIR FORCE (HAF) DATA risk.
+3. APPLICATION OF CONTROL CHARTS AT THE HELLENIC AIR FORCE (HAF) DATA

+HAF is tasked with missions that, depending on the situation, conditions and environment, may involve acceptance of a significant and sometimes high risk.
 Daily challenges in the Aegean sea and many flight hours require continues alertness for these missions to be performed safely.
 The cost of the accidents, both in the air and on the ground, and the high cost of acquiring new aircraft requires that every effort be made to minimize loss or damage in order to maintain the integrity of the aircraft and the flight ability of HAF.
 The implementation of this effort is achieved through the detection of risks and the monitoring of accidents.